plasticmind/extension-lats-go/README.md

 ## Usage

-- Visit your LATS url (or any page under that domain).
+- Visit the LATS url.
 - Use the "Fill Timecard" button to automatically populate your timesheet based on your default or custom schedule.
 - Edit your schedule settings via the "Edit Schedule Settings" link in the modal.
-- If you get an Application Error when trying to pull up the URL, you can use the "Fix LATS Session" button to clear cookies and reload the page.
+- If you get an Application Error when accessing the URL, you can use the "Fix LATS Session" button to clear cookies and reload the page.

-## Features

-- **Automated Timecard Filling:** Quickly fill in regular or special day types (e.g., vacation, sick, holiday) with predefined schedules.
-- **Custom Schedule Settings:** Configure alternate schedules for different weeks.
-- **Error Handling:** Clear cookies and reload the page to fix session issues.

 ## Technical Details